zhaolili-genecast/plasmaMSI/README.md

 # plasmaMSI

+plasmaMSI is an algorithm to detect microsatellite instability in plasma cell-free DNA from NGS data.

-plasmaMSI, an NGS-based  MSI detection method is compatible plasma samples and does not require matched normal samples.
+- It does not require a matched normal sample.

 # Installation
 plasmaMSI is written in Perl.
 Directly download the entire directory and run plasmaMSI.sh to perform MSI dectection on a single test sample.
 No extra compilation is required.

 # Usage

-Version 0.10
-## baseline construction
+## Baseline construction

 User can run the script ConstructeBaseline.sh to build the MSS Model and Baseline.